DSUR Reporting: Complete Guide to Development Safety Update Reports

 Regional DSUR Implementation Variations

-While ICH E2F harmonized the DSUR format, regional authorities maintain specific submission requirements and procedural differences:
+While ICH E2F harmonized the DSUR format, regional authorities still control how and when sponsors submit annual safety reports:

 DSUR Submission Timeline and Critical Deadlines